cattle-ops/terraform-aws-gitlab-runner/CONTRIBUTING.md

 ## Coding Style
 We use the [Terraform Style conventions](https://www.terraform.io/docs/configuration/style.html).
 They are enforced with CI scripts.

+## Documentation
+We use [pre-commit](https://pre-commit.com/) to update the Terraform inputs and outputs in the documentation via [terraform-docs](https://github.com/terraform-docs/terraform-docs).
+Ensure you have installed those components.

 ## Testing
 No automated tests are available.
 The example directory takes care of a few scenario's.